omondiEric/whereYouArt/heuristic_eval.md

 ![evaluation_3](img/heuristic_eval/heuristic_eval_3.jpg)

-### Revisions
+## Revisions

 #### 1) Back buttons

 One of the main issues that was identified during the evaluations was the option to navigate backwards to previous screens or going back to select different galleries.
 We made revisions of this below.
-The lack of these buttons made it difficult to provide flexibility to the user.
+The lack of these buttons made it difficult to provide flexibility to the user if they made a mistake or changed their mind.
+In addition, this prevented them from exploring the app in its entirety.

 ![back buttons](img/heuristic_eval/new_back_buttons.jpg)